njiang8/Create_Synthetic_Population/README.md

 # Create Synthetic Population

 This project contains all functions that create synthetic population in NY, NJ, CT, and PA areas.
 Our methods use open-source data to generate synthetic population as the table shown below.
-If the following links are no longer valid, the data can be found in DOI 10.17605/OSF.IO/3VSAJ
+If the following links are no longer valid, the data can be found in https://osf.io/3vsaj/

 |      Type     |     Dataset   | Source |
 | ------------- | ------------- | ------------ |